10yard/dkafe/readme.md

 Simply drop the ZIP into your DKAFE folder and then launch DKAFE.
 The system will detect the ZIP and automatically unpack and install the add-on pack for you.

+Add-on games have been optimised to launch instantly on Windows 64 bit machines.
+For other platforms,  the first load will be slower while DKAFE performs an initial optimisation.
+Subsequent loads will be instant.

 Note: The console add-on pack is not currently available for download from my github page.
 You will need to obtain the latest the add-on packs from an external source.